snorremd/norsky/README.md

 # Norsky

 Norsky is a lightweight ATProto feed server that serves Norwegian posts from the Bluesky instance.
-It is written in Go and stores posts in a SQLite database to keep things simple.
+It is written in Go and stores posts in a PostgreSQL database.
 A dashboard is available at the root of the server `/`.
 The dashboard shows interesting statistics about the feed and Norwegian language posts.
 It is written in TypeScript using Solid.js and Tailwind CSS.